Let Them Call It Jazz

 "Let Them Call It Jazz" is a short story by Jean Rhys.
 The story was first published in The London Magazine in February 1962.

+The work was first collected in Tigers Are Better-Looking (1968) by André Deutsch.

 Plot

-The plot of the story follows the life of the narrator (Selina Davis), a biracial Afro-Caribbean woman in mid-20th-century England.
-The narrator is living in London and trying to find work as a seamstress, but her cultural views conflict with those of her British acquaintances.
+The plot of the story follows the life of the narrator, Selina Davis, a biracial Afro-Caribbean woman in mid-20th-century England.

+Selina, who narrates, is living in London and trying to find work as a seamstress, but her cultural views conflict with those of her British acquaintances.
 At the beginning of the story she is evicted from her apartment over a rent dispute, and soon meets a man in a café who offers her lodging in his house.
 The house - described as "classy" by the narrator - is older than other homes on the street, and the owner's refusal to change the home has created friction with the neighbors.

-The narrator lives in the home for a week but is unable to find work, instead passing her time thinking, drinking and singing.
-She is scrutinized by her neighbors, who disparage the narrator's lack of work, drinking habits, and singing; one couple is also overtly racist and sexist towards her.
-The narrator copes with this by drinking and taking sleeping pills.
+Selina lives in the home for a week but is unable to find work, instead passing her time thinking, drinking and singing in the street.
+She is scrutinized by her neighbors, who disparage her lack of work, drinking habits, and singing; one couple is also overtly racist and sexist towards her.
+Selina copes with this by drinking and taking sleeping pills.
 In one conversation with the house's owner, the man reveals that he values the house but may sell the lease, lamenting what money does to people.
-When the narrator responds that money has never meant much to her, the man retorts that she is a fool, then, and states that those without money will be pushed around and inevitably be made caricatures of themselves.
+When Selena responds that money has never meant much to her, the man retorts that she is a fool, then, and states that those without money will be pushed around and inevitably be made caricatures of themselves.